 To make the best use of this tool you will need to input data that is reflective of your needs, such as how often you will be making repayments.
 The rest of the information required is in regards to your loan.

-When using the calculator you will see some terms that you will want to familiarise yourself with first before beginning the comparison.
+When using the comparison rate calculator you will see some terms that you will want to familiarise yourself with first before beginning the comparison.

 - Loan amount.

 This will be the amount of money you are looking to borrow and will be the same for both loans you are comparing.

 This reflects how long you want to take out the loan for.
 Most car loans offer terms from one to seven years for variable rate loans or one to five years for fixed rate loans.

 - Interest rate.

 This will be the annual interest rate being offered by each of the loans you are comparing.
 You can find a range of car loan interest rates in the table below.

 This is a personal choice based on what works for your budget.
 For most loans, you can choose to make weekly, fortnightly or monthly repayments, but check that this is available for the loans you are comparing.